 Article of paramount importance where you will find how to remove your print without any issues

-Glass plates provide a great smooth surface to print your models on, however, they require a bit more of maintenance and there are some things to take in account in order to prevent the glass from chipping.
+The printing surface provides a great smooth surface to print your models on, however, they require a bit more of maintenance and there are some things to take in account in order to prevent the glass from chipping.

 To prevent this from happening, the following considerations need to be taken:

 1. Before printing, apply a good amount of Magigoo or the adhesive you may prefer.
-This way a protective layer is created between the glass and the print, and will absorb any tensions that may originate during cool-down.
+This way a protective layer is created between the surface and the print, and will absorb any tensions that may originate during cool-down.

 2. After the print has finished, allow the build plate to cool down for 15 minutes.
 Then remove it from the printer.
 Spray some water on the build plate, this will soften the Magigoo and ease the extraction process.